-Due to budget cuts, plans were cancelled and the land that was designated for Beastly Kingdom was left virtually empty as Camp Minnie Mickey until Pandora opened in May 2017.
+Due to budget cuts, plans were canceled and the land that was designated for Beastly Kingdom was left virtually empty as Camp Minnie Mickey until Pandora opened in May 2017.

 Dick Tracy’s Crime Stoppers

 Dick Tracy’s Crime Stoppers was an attraction based on the 1990 film Dick Tracy, planned for the Sunset Boulevard area of Disney’s Hollywood Studios.
 Originally, the entire area was to be a “land” based on industrial Chicago in the 1920s.
-The ride building was designed to look like an old warehouse on the outside, and would have been a recreation of the film’s set on the inside.
-The ride vehicles, designed to look like high class cars from the 20’s, would have used the enhanced motion vehicle technology that you can experience in Animal Kingdom’s Dinosaur attraction.
+The ride building was designed to look like an old warehouse on the outside and would have been a recreation of the film’s set on the inside.
+The ride vehicles, designed to look like high-class cars from the ’20s, would have used the enhanced motion vehicle technology that you can experience in Animal Kingdom’s Dinosaur attraction.
 At the time, the ride’s technology had already been in development, Imagineers were just trying to find an attraction to use it on.
-The story of Dick Tracy’s Crime Stoppers was that riders would race through the streets of Chicago, passing docks and zooming through buildings in an effort to get away from gansters.
-The ride vehicles would have been equipped with “tommy guns,” that could interact with the scenes much like the ray guns on Buzz Lightyear’s Space Ranger Spin.
+The story of Dick Tracy’s Crime Stoppers was that riders would race through the streets of Chicago, passing docks and zooming through buildings in an effort to get away from gangsters.
+The ride vehicles would have been equipped with “Tommy guns,” that could interact with the scenes much like the ray guns on Buzz Lightyear’s Space Ranger Spin.

 This ride never came to life because the film was not as successful as Disney executives had hoped.
-Any plans for a sequel were cancelled, and as a result the desire for a Dick Tracy themed attraction faded.
+Any plans for a sequel were canceled and as a result, the desire for a Dick Tracy themed attraction faded.